 You can keep yellow jackets outside of your barn by repairing any holes in the exterior wall and by making sure all windows and vents have tight-fitting screens.

 Chimney flus can be sealed temporarily with plastic sheeting and tape, and trash bins should be covered with tight-fitting lids to prevent yellow jackets from being attracted to their contents.

 Sanitation is an important aspect of keeping yellow jackets away.
 Once you have removed a potential source of food, you are going to be less likely to attract yellow jackets.
 This is especially vital during the key foraging months during the summer until mid-autumn.

 Yellow Jacket Trapping Tips

-Wear drab or black colored clothing and as much of as possible when tracking or trapping the waps.
+Wear drab or light colored clothing as much as possible when tracking or trapping the wasps.
 Purchasing beekeeper gear, while it can be pricey, might very well be worth the expense.

 Killing the meat bees will not be a one and done type of situation, you will be fighting this same battle year after year and get ample opportunity to use the beekeeper gear again.

 Take note of the yellow jacket nest during the day, and remember where they disappear into the structure.
 Don’t try to trap or kill them until nightfall, which is when yellow jackets are the least active and wil be the least likely to sting.